ubcuas/ubcuas.com/content/english/pages/active-aircraft.md

 ## Albatross

-The Albatross was the team's premier aircraft for the the 2023-2024 season.
-Built off the base of the Dragonfly, the Albatross is a VTOL aircraft that is designed to be super modular, allowing for quick and easy payload changes as well as easy disassembly.
-The team is currently working on the Albatross to improve its flight performance and capabilities.
+Albatross was the team's premier aircraft for the 2023-2024 season.
+Built based on Dragonfly, Albatross is a VTOL aircraft that is designed to be super modular, allowing for quick and easy payload changes as well as easy disassembly.
+The team is currently working on Albatross to improve its flight performance and capabilities.

-The Albatross performed in the 2024 AEAC and 2024 SUAS competitions, where it was able to place 3rd overall at AEAC!
+Albatross competed in the 2024 AEAC and SUAS competitions.
+It was able to place 3rd overall at AEAC!

 {{% /markdown %}}